Fairfax County is a proud Virginia Values Veterans (V3)-certified organization.

 Work hard.
 Play hard.
 Live well.
 Fairfax County’s award winning workforces wellness program, LiveWell, helps you and your family stay well during the work day, and beyond!
 Staying healthy doesn’t have to be boring.
 Small steps lead to big rewards.

-- Special events including Employee Field & Fitness Day, County Exec Trek and Work-Out of the Darkness
+- Special events including Employee Field & Fitness Day, County Exec Trek, Mind+Body Fitness Fest, and more.

 Annual Leave - Employees earn annual leave based on their years of service and scheduled hours.
 Incumbents with 80 scheduled work hours per pay period receives the following annual leave: